 Our approach.
 In contrast to existing work, we utilize both static knowledge graphs and dynamic sensor data that represent IoT data as a whole and propose a novel neurosymbolic ARM approach for learning semantic rules from IoT data, for concurrent events.
-Our approach leads to a more concise set of high-quality association rules that are more generically applicable than sensor-only rules with full coverage over the data.
+Our approach leads to a more concise set of high-quality association rules with higher support and data coverage than sensor-only rules with full coverage over the data.
 In addition, semantic association rules facilitate domain knowledge integration as domain knowledge can also be represented as semantic rules, e.g., as part of a domain ontology underlying the knowledge graph.